 Taisiya is 6 years old.
 She had hearing problems and cerebral palsy.
 When the doctor did MRI he said she could never walk.
 But Taisiya was rehabilitated.
 After the chip implantation she now dances and sings and wants to go to school.
 When she meets another child, she shows the implant and says: «I hear them».
 We are planning to film the episodes of this usual child’s life.
 Tasya persistently studies with a deaf teacher.
 She wants to learn how to speak well in order to go to school.

-Other protagonists have bionic vision (artificial eye) and deep brain stimulation for treating of Parkinson disease.
+Other protagonist have deep brain stimulation for treating of Parkinson disease.

 Respected scientists will talk and discuss about philosophy and science:

 Mikhail A. Lebedev Professor, Skoltech and HSE University.
 Aleksander Kaplan (RUSSIA) — Doctor of Biology Science, professor in M.V.
 Lomonosov Moscow State University